UA-141369524-4

 Like in this celebrational plate of healthy cookies with a strawberry lemon drizzle dessert surprise (made of Greek yogurt and buffalo mozzarella) in the middle.

-plate of homemade and baked cookies including lemon cookies.
+plate of homemade and baked cookies including a lemon cookie with strawberry.

 Clockwise from left to right: lemon strawberry cookie, lemon almond thyme cookie, spiced cookie